Create your First Production

 You can also choose multiple shots at the same time.
 Click on the first shot, hold the shift key, and click on the last shot of your selection.

 Then click on the assets you want to assign: characters, backgrounds, ... from the right part (3).
-If you have selected multiple shots, your selection is also applied to the numerous shots.
+If you have selected multiple shots, your selection is applied to the numerous shots.

-Remember to copy a shot filled with assets and paste this asset selection into another shot.
+Copy a shot filled with assets and paste this asset selection into another shot.

-You can see a +1 or +10when you pass over the asset.
+You can see a +1 or +10 when you pass over the asset.
 It's the number of times you add this asset, and you can click on it as many times as you need.

 You can also link all your assets to episodes on a TV show without specifying a sequence or shot.